Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-        including threat metrics on threat type, geolocation, and if available, sector, as well as other vertical metrics including performance metrics on our DNS Services (i.e. number of threats blocked, infrastructure uptime) when available with the our threat intelligence (TI) partners, academic researchers, or the public.
+        including threat metrics on threat type, geolocation, and if available, sector, as well as other vertical metrics including performance metrics on our DNS Services (i.e. number of threats blocked, infrastructure uptime) when available with our threat intelligence (TI) partners, academic researchers, or the public.

-        Our DNS Services share anonymized data on specific domains queried (records such as domain, timestamp, geolocation, number of hits, first seen, last seen) with its threat intelligence partners.
+        Our DNS Services share anonymized data on specific domains queried (records such as domain, timestamp, geolocation, number of hits, first seen, last seen) with our threat intelligence partners.
 Our DNS Services also builds, stores, and may share certain DNS data streams which store high level information about domain resolved, query types, result codes, and timestamp.
 These streams do not contain IP address information of